leyli2003/leyli2003/README.md

 # Hi, I'm Leyli Shadurdyyeva! 👋

-I’m a **third-year CTIS student at Bilkent University**, combining my passion for software development and **data analysis** to solve real-world challenges.
+I’m a **fourth-year CTIS student at Bilkent University**, combining my passion for software development and **data analysis** to solve real-world challenges.
 With a global perspective and hands-on technical skills, I aim to create meaningful solutions that positively impact the tech industry.

 ---

 ## 🌟 **About Me**
 - 🎓 **Education:**
   - Bilkent University, Bachelor of Applied Sciences in Computer Technology and Information Systems
-    *GPA: 3.83 / 4.0 | High Honor*
+    *GPA: 3.85 / 4.0 | High Honor*
   - Ashgabat International School
     *GPA: 4.0 / 4.0 | High Honor*